dottanic/dottanic/README.md

 🐟 : If you think "do not take inspiration from my skins!" is a reasonable thing to say then you're entitled and delusional.
 I'm gonna take *sooo* much inspiration from your skins out of spite.

 🐟 : My skins are OCs and Cosplay and does not represent what I actually look like unless stated otherwise.
-I am a lightskin Southeast Asian.
+I am a lightskin Malay.

 🐟 : Care to sign my guest/atabook? https://dottanic.atabook.org/